-For each server instance that you set up as a Windows service, WebLogic Server creates a key in the Windows Registry under
+For each server instance that you set up as a Windows service, WebLogic Server creates a key in the Windows Registry under HKEY_LOCAL MACHINE\SYSTEM\CurrentControlSet\Services.

-HKEY\LOCAL\MACHINE\SYSTEM\CurrentControlSet\Services.
 The registry entry contains such information as the name of the server and other startup arguments.

-When you start the Windows host, the Windows Service Control Manager (SCM), which is part of the Windows operating system, uses the information in the Windows Registry key to invoke the weblogic.Server main class.
-The Windows SCM cannot be configured to use a Node Manager to start Managed Servers, and therefore the Node Manager's monitoring and automatic restart features cannot be used for servers that run as a Windows service.
+When you start the Windows host, the Microsoft Management Console uses the information in the Windows Registry key to invoke the weblogic.Server main class.
+The MMC cannot be configured to use Node Manager to start Managed Servers, therefore the Node Manager's monitoring and automatic restart features cannot be used for servers that run as a Windows service.